 This post was originally published on March 10, 2017.

 I wrote about accidental recipes before.
 Those are the best kind.
 You mix a little bit of this, add a little bit of that, make a wish and hope for the best, and then something delicious emerges.
 You scramble to write down the ingredients and marvel at the magic.

 These Vegan Peanut Butter Muffins are a perfect example of perfect little accidents!
-I made them for the first time last summer when I was big and swollen and so pregnant that I could barely move.
+I made them for the first time last summer when I was big and so pregnant that I could barely move.

 It was still exactly three months away from my due date but it felt like I swallowed a watermelon and I was wobbling everywhere like a walrus.
 Picture of these muffins was the last one I posted on Instagram before announcing the unexpected birth of my daughter two weeks later.

 I made these Peanut Butter Muffins at least half a dozen times since then.
 Most likely more.
 I photographed them three times but I couldn’t get it right.
 I have no idea what it is about muffins that I just can’t capture.
 I finally gave up trying to take decent photos.

 These Vegan Peanut Butter Muffins are amazing!
 They are super easy to make and take very little time to mix together as you need only one bowl and a spatula (no mixer, no whisk, no creaming or folding).